stormchaserroleplaying/stormchaserRPG/Talents/Druid/Warden/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Spirits of the Wild
 Beasts and fey that you conjure are more resilient than normal.
 Any beast or fey summoned or created by a spell that you cast gains the following benefits:
 * The creature appears with more stamina than normal.
-It stamina increases by 8 + your spellcasting modifier.
+It stamina increases by 8 + your spellcasting ability modifier.
 * The damage caused by its natural attacks or weapons is considered magical.

 ### Spiritual Balm